 The trading market for our common stock will be influenced by the research and reports that equity research analysts publish about us and our business.
 We currently have research coverage by a limited number of equity research analysts.
 Equity research analysts may elect not to continue to provide research coverage of our common stock, and such lack of research coverage may adversely affect the market price of our common stock.
 We will not have any control over the analysts or the content and opinions included in their reports.
-The price of our shares could decline if one or more equity research analysts downgrade our shares or issue other unfavorable commentary or research about us.
-If one or more equity research analysts ceases coverage of us or fails to publish reports on us regularly, demand for our shares could decrease, which in turn could cause the trading price or trading volume of our common stock to decline.
+The price of our shares could decline if one or more equity research analysts ceases coverage of us or fails to publish reports on us regularly, demand for our shares could decrease, which in turn could cause the trading price or trading volume of our common stock to decline.